Snooful/Settings-Base/README.md

-# Base-Storage
+# Settings Base

-A base for Snooful's storage options.
+The main package that all storage options extend.